andre4freelance/microcloud/singelnode/README.md

 # Microcloud Single Node Installation on Ubuntu 24.04.3 LTS

-This documentation describes the installation of Microcloud on a single node running Ubuntu 24.04.3 LTS.
+This documentation describes how to install Microcloud on a single node running Ubuntu 24.04.3 LTS.

 ---